 My communication turning point, or defining moment, occurred during the fall semester of my freshmen year as an engineering student.
-The engineering dean abruptly entered our graphics class, apologized for intruding, and said something like this: “While you are here at the university, develop your communication abilities.
+The somewhat eccentric dean abruptly entered our graphics class, apologized for intruding, and said something like this: “While you are here at the university, develop your communication abilities.
 Learn how to write and speak and how to use mathematics and graphics.”

 I do not remember his exact words.
-However, like it was yesterday – it was about 50 years ago -- I vividly remember the message.
+However, like it was yesterday – it was about 50 years ago -- I vividly remember the wise message.
 I began work on my communication knowledge and skills in the dean’s four areas plus one I added, that being listening (Walesh 2012).
 That commitment has taken me to many places, that is, positions within organizations and travel to countries around the globe.
 Whatever success and significance I’ve achieved is based, in part, on continuously improving my communication knowledge and skills.
 And I am still working on it.

 What About You?